irs1318dev/irs1318_training2024/Robot Programming Guide.md

 The Digital description takes arguments describing the User Input Device, the button on the joystick, and the type of button (Simple, Toggle, or Click).
 Simple buttons are typically used for continuous actions (such as running an intake), Toggle actions are typically used for macros, and Click actions are typically used for single-shot actions (such as extending an arm).

 ### Adding a new Electronics Constant
-To add a new constant that describes how the robot is wired/configured electronically, first open the ```ElectronicsConstants``` class (ElectronicsConstants.java) and add a new constant value.
+To add a new constant that describes how the robot is wired/configured electronically, first open the ```ElectronicsConstants``` class (ElectronicsConstants.java under core_robot\src\main\java\frc\robot) and add a new constant value.
 We try to keep the various constants organized, so we keep them listed in a different section for each Mechanism.
 Each constant is of the form:
 ```java
     public static final Type NAME = value;
 ```